 But over the last couple of years, the tone at Unz seems to have changed.
 It’s not as though there was any one thing you could put your finger on.
 What finally drove it home for me was a rather tasteless headline on a recent piece by John Derbyshire.
 Energetic, mild-mannered and courtly, a genuine polymath with a staggering range of interests and a formidable output on a wide variety of topics, Derbyshire is hardly a demagogue.
 But neither does he mince words.
 The piece under the headline was actually a pretty good, worthwhile read, as almost every bit of his work is.
 And for that matter, Derbyshire might not even have come up with the headline; lots of publications have specialists who do that.
 But somebody made the decision to run this particular headline, and it left a bad taste.
 Insulting with a hint of sneer doesn’t really work for me.

 Derbyshire, along with other writers on Unz, is a devotee of the Human Biodiversity (HBD) movement, which draws on the latest developments in genetics and behavioral psychology to highlight the differences among human populations.
 Not a week goes by without at least a couple of articles devoted to it appearing on Unz.
 You really can’t argue with the science of HBD, the gist of which is that humans are subject to the laws of nature like every other species.
-Groups that are isolated from each other, in different environments, inevitably evolve physical, behavioral, and cognitive traits in response to those environments.
+Groups that are isolated from each other, in different environments, will over many generations inevitably evolve physical, behavioral, and cognitive traits in response to those environments.
 These traits are neither better nor worse, just different.

 The larger theme is that such differences form a biological basis for the conflict we see so much of in human societies.
 The even larger theme is that multiculturalism is doomed to failure because of immutable human nature.
 If you have a science background this will probably not be news to you.
 “Well duh” you might say, although probably not out loud.
 It’s Biology 101.